-Yes, you can convert your sole proprietorship in Denmark to a limited liability company later.
+You can convert your sole proprietorship in Denmark to a limited liability company later.

 There are different types of limited liability companies in Denmark, but most clients will opt-in for an “ApS”.

-This is the smallest type of limited liability company in Denmark.
+The ApS is the smallest type of limited liability company in Denmark.

 Many clients use their private addresses in the beginning since they often start from home without an outside office.